davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 The nickname for Vermont is "Vermud", and there was plenty of mud to be sure, but for my hike and my timing I think the mud in Maine was way worse.

-I really liked the Christmas-tree scented pines and greenery of Vermont, my favorite state on my entire half-hike.
+I really liked the **Christmas-tree scented pines and greenery** of Vermont, my favorite state on my entire half-hike.
 But sadly I had to bid farewell to the nice shelters with bear boxes, and the convenient on-trail delis.
-On the other hand, with the vanishing conveniences offered by the close proximity to highways and towns came an increasing remoteness and quiet.
+On the other hand, with the vanishing conveniences offered by the close proximity to highways and towns came an increasing remoteness and quietness.
 Gone were the far-away sounds of highways and farming equipment.
-Only the occasional plane flew overhead.
+Only the occasional plane flew overhead while walking through the Green Mountains.
 Other than that only the sound of birds could be heard over my own footsteps.

-The Green Mountains were wonderful and rugged, with a fair bit of blowdown on the trail - trees that had been toppled recently, forcing hikers over, under, or around them.
+The **Green Mountains** were wonderful and rugged, with a fair bit of blowdown on the trail - trees that had been toppled recently, forcing hikers over, under, or around them.
 The entire area was probably the most remote and least populated with hikers than any other section on my hike, even the supposedly remote 100 Mile Wilderness in Maine.

 The entire trail was walled in by greenery, even when reaching mountain peaks.
 A few of these peaks offered fire towers to climb up and get a better view above the trees.
 I only made it partway up one of those towers before getting too shaky and slowly and safely making my way back down...